|NCI Senior AA Director

-Leduc Minor Hockey Association (Click here for LMHA) was awarded the contract to operate the Midget Elite and Bantam Elite teams for Alberta's North Central region.
-Operating under LMHA, these Elite Female teams are known as North Central Impact (NCI)
+Leduc Minor Hockey Association (Click here for LMHA) was awarded the contract to for U18 AA and U15 AA teams in Alberta's North Central region.
+Operating under LMHA, these AA Female teams are known as North Central Impact (NCI)

 Recruitment Areas are determined by Resident Minor Hockey Associations (MHA).
 Alberta's North Central Region includes athletes from the following Resident MHAs: